EXCLUSIVE-Oil crash 'not permanent,' Mexico sticks to output, investment plans

 In Venezuela, state-run PDVSA has already seen its crude production to fall to around 670,000 bpd in recent weeks - a 25% decline vs previous months - mainly due to mounting inventories of unsold oil as U.S. sanctions on the firm and its trade partners tighten and demand for its crude in Asia plummets.

-Latin America's flagship crude grades lost over $7 dollars per barrel in average this week versus their mid-March prices, according to a Reuters analysis of data provided by traders of regional crudes.
+Latin America's flagship crude grades lost over $7 dollars per barrel in average this week versus their mid-March prices, according to a Reuters analysis of data provided by traders.

-Mexico's Maya heavy crude, the most important regional benchmark, average $11.10 per barrel so far this week vs $17.34 in mid-March, according to data provided by S&P Global Platts.
+Mexico's Maya heavy crude, the most important regional benchmark, rose on Friday but for the week averaged $12.75 per barrel vs $17.34 in mid-March, according to data provided by S&P Global Platts.

+Despite the prospect of a prolonged price slump, Nahle stressed that the soon-to-be announced government plan should help counter the industry's gloomy present.

+"A lot of (investment opportunities) are coming, and those who are interested, those who are in this business and those who know will enter," she said.

-(Reporting by David Alire Garcia; Additional reporting by Adriana Barrera and Marianna Parraga; Editing by Marguerita Choy)
+(Reporting by David Alire Garcia; Additional reporting by Adriana Barrera and Marianna Parraga; Editing by Marguerita Choy and Cynthia Osterman)

 ((david.aliregarcia@thomsonreuters.com; +52 55 5282 7151; Reuters Messaging: david.aliregarcia.thomsonreuters.com@reuters.net))